Protecting the Future of Information: LOCO Coding With Error Detection for DNA Data Storage: Introduction

 The data storage evolution has always been associated with advances in coding and signal processing.
 Here, we focus on the value constrained coding has been bringing to various data storage systems.
 In one-dimensional magnetic recording (MR) systems, constrained codes enabled remarkable density increases in early generations of MR devices that are based on peak detection \cite{siegel_mr}, and they are still used to improve performance in MR systems adopting sequence detection \cite{siegel_const}.
 By forbidding detrimental two-dimensional isolation patterns, constrained codes mitigate interference in modern two-dimensional MR systems \cite{sharov_TCon, kato_TCon, bd_tdmr}.
 As for solid-state storage systems, constrained codes are used to protect Flash memories from the effect of inter-cell interference resulting from charge propagation \cite{lee_ici, veeresh_mlc, ahh_mdl, ahh_ps}.
 Constrained codes find application in other storage systems such as optical recording devices \cite{immink_surv} and DNA data storage systems \cite{li_zhou_zou, heckel_etal}, which are the topic of this paper.
 The spectral analysis of constrained codes characterizes desirable properties, such as balancing, in the system of interest \cite{immink_surv, ahh_spectra}.

-Recently, a fresh idea of Hareedy and Calderbank \cite{ahh_asym, ahh_loco} followed by novel techniques by Hareedy, Dabak, and Calderbank \cite{ahh_general} were introduced in the field.
-These techniques study constrained codes ordered lexicographically, giving rise to what is called lexicographically-ordered constrained (LOCO) codes, in a systematic manner and provide simple formulae, namely encoding-decoding rules, for the index of a codeword in terms of the codeword symbols and the cardinalities of LOCO codes having smaller lengths.
-The idea of adopting lexicographic indexing in the design of constrained codes, also called enumerative coding, is around since the work of Tang and Bahl \cite{tang_bahl} as well as that of Cover \cite{cover_lex}, and it has been intermittently revisited in recent history \cite{blake_enum, gu_lex, braun_immink}.
-Having said that, the work in \cite{ahh_general} presents a step-by-step general outline of how to apply lexicographic indexing to design affordable encoding-decoding of constrained codes for any finite set of patterns to forbid.
-In this paper, we follow this new direction to design constrained codes for DNA data storage.
+{ The design of constrained codes by adopting lexicographic indexing, also called enumerative coding, has started with the work of Tang and Bahl \cite{tang_bahl} as well as that of Cover \cite{cover_lex}, and it has been intermittently revisited in history \cite{blake_enum, gu_lex, braun_immink}.
+Recently, Hareedy, Dabak, and Calderbank \cite{ahh_general}, following the works \cite{ahh_asym, ahh_loco} by Hareedy and Calderbank, introduced a novel technique in the field of constrained coding based on lexicographic indexing.
+They presented a general method for designing what are now called lexicographically-ordered constrained (LOCO) codes in a systematic manner for any finite set of forbidden patterns.
+They provided simple formulae, namely encoding-decoding rules, for the index of a codeword in terms of the codeword symbols and the cardinalities of LOCO codes having smaller lengths.
+In this paper, we follow this step-by-step outline to design constrained codes for DNA data storage with affordable encoding-decoding algorithms in accordance with channel requirements. }

 LOCO codes are constrained codes having codebooks equipped with lexicographic ordering, and thus they naturally come with unique encoding-decoding algorithms that are based on a rule executed by small-size adders.
 Therefore, LOCO codes do not require any look-up tables.
 D-LOCO codes, which are LOCO codes defined over the alphabet $\{A,T,G,C\}$ that eliminate long runs of identical symbols and achieve $AT$- and $GC$-content balance, are proposed here as capacity-achieving LOCO codes for DNA storage systems.
 Note that the ``D'' in ``D-LOCO'' is simply for ``DNA''.